mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ### Relocating

-Staff agreements are conditioned upon the region of residence noted in a staff member's contract.
+Staff agreements are conditioned upon the country/region of residence noted in a staff member's contract.
 Location change requests should be discussed with HR and your MLT member.
-Staff must receive written approval from the Company prior to a region relocation.
+Staff must receive written approval from the Company prior to a country/region relocation.

 ## Lever